graemerocher/gdoc-to-asciidoc/README.md

 Grails GDoc to AsciiDoc Converter
 =================================

-This plugin will conveter Grails' GDoc format to AsciiDoc.
+This plugin will convert Grails' GDoc format to AsciiDoc.

 To use the plugin add it to your `build.gradle` build classpath dependencies: